 Occasionally, when we are in the mood for a bit of walking (more like hiking up and down slopes), we head out to regional Victoria to explore waterfalls.

 When the ring of steel of between metropolitan Melbourne and regional Victoria was removed due to the easing of lockdown restrictions in early November 2020, we took the opportunity to drive out to Turpins Falls, Langley, which is located in the Macedon Ranges.
+Since then, we heard that access to the waterfall is closed due to poor road conditions and safety concerns at the waterfall.

 About Turpins Falls